FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkientity.md

 The actions described in this section lead to a PKIU26E error.
 For more information, see [PKIUTIL error codes](../../../../troubleshoot_intro/messages_and_error_codes_start_here/pkiutil_error_codes).

 -   Inserting a PKIENTITY with MODE = CREATE using an ID that is already in the database.
-For example, here the ID <span class="code">entity5</span> already exists in the PKI database.
+For example, here the ID `entity5` already exists in the PKI database.

 <!-- -->